saikatbank/Hangman/README.md

 - Provides feedback on the current state of the word.
 ## Deployment

-To deploy this project run
+To Play this game clone the repo

 ```bash
   git clone https://github.com/saikatbank/Hangman.git